-Specific Outcomes (On completion of this course the student should know:) (What evidence must the Assessment Tasks (The evidence will be gathered in:) Know and understand the function, sources and legal principles of negotiable instruments demonstrate an appreciation of the content and nature of negotiable instruments apply statutory and common law principles - class discussion & exercises (formative) - assignment (formative) - tests & examination (summative) Be able to identify and distinguish between essential elements of each negotiable instrument - describe and explain the various negotiable instruments - demonstrate understanding of the interlink between various negotiable instruments - class discussions & exercises (formative) - assignment (formative) - tests & examination (summative) Evaluate and appreciate the attendant risk of fraud - compare the negotiable in terms of commercial usage, requirements and limitations - class discussions & exercises (formative) - assignment (formative) - tests & examination (summative) Know the rights and duties of parties to the various negotiable instruments be able to apply legal principles of negotiable instruments to different situations - class discussion & exercises (formative) - assignment (formative) - tests & examination (summative) Know the rights and duties of the public, professionals and businesspeople under FICA, and the penalties for non-compliance -be able to identify and apply the law on the detection and prevention of money laundering to practical situations - class discussions & exercises (formative) - tests & examination (summative) Know the rights and duties of the public, professionals and businesspeople under POCA, and the penalties for non- compliance detection and prevention of - class discussion & exercises (formative) - tests & examination (summative)
+Specific Outcomes (On completion of this course the student should know:) Assessment Criteria (What evidence must the student provide to show that they are competent?)
+Assessment Tasks (The evidence will be gathered in:) Know and understand the function, sources and legal principles of negotiable instruments demonstrate an appreciation of the content and nature of negotiable instruments apply statutory and common law principles - class discussion & exercises (formative) - assignment (formative) - tests & examination (summative) Be able to identify and distinguish between essential elements of each negotiable instrument describe and explain the various negotiable instruments demonstrate understanding of the interlink between various negotiable instruments class discussions &amp; exercises (formative) assignment (formative) tests &amp; examination (summative) Evaluate and appreciate the attendant risk of fraud - compare the negotiable in terms of commercial usage, requirements and limitations class discussions &amp; exercises (formative) assignment (formative) tests &amp; examination (summative) Know the rights and duties of parties to the various negotiable instruments - be able to apply legal principles of negotiable instruments to different situations class discussion &amp; exercises (formative) assignment (formative) tests &amp; examination (summative) Know the rights and duties of the public, professionals and businesspeople under FICA, and the penalties for non-compliance -be able to identify and apply the law on the detection and prevention of money laundering to practical situations class discussions &amp; exercises (formative) tests &amp; examination (summative) Know the rights and duties of the public, professionals and businesspeople under POCA, and the penalties for non- compliance -be able to identify and apply the law on the detection and prevention of organised criminal activities to practical situations - class discussion & exercises (formative) - tests & examination (summative)

-used, and be aware of their functions as both - demonstrate familiarity with the relevant sections of the UCP 600, and be able to apply those rules to problems. - class discussion & exercises (formative) - tests & examination (summative) • - class discussion & exercises (formative) - tests & examination (summative)
+used, and be aware of their functions as both - demonstrate familiarity with the relevant sections of the UCP 600, and be able to apply those rules to problems. class discussion &amp; exercises (formative) tests &amp; examination (summative) be able to explain why and how the Reserve Bank takes various actions in 'real world' examples. class discussion &amp; exercises (formative) tests &amp; examination (summative)